 - The speed limit for lane filtering will be 30kmh.
 A new offence will be created for filtering at speeds in excess of 30kmh.

 - Lane filtering will not be permitted in school zones during the hours of operation.

-- Lane filtering will be limited to fully licenced riders.
+- It will be limited to fully licensed riders.
 Learner and Provisional riders will not be permitted to lane filter.

 Lane filtering was the subject of a trial in the Sydney CBD last year.

 The Government says that the changes to the legislation are designed to “help ease road congestion and improve safety by reforming laws for motorcyclists“.